-2 Critical judgements in applying accounting policies
+1 Critical judgements in applying accounting policies

 In applying the policies set out in the Statement of Accounting Policies, the Authority has had to make certain judgements about complex transactions or those involving uncertainty about future events.
-The critical judgements made in 2016/17 were -
+The critical judgements made in 2017/18 were:

-- ◆ The Authority came into existence on 1 April 2016.
-The Combination Order stated that all property, rights and liabilities of the two former authorities transferred to the current Authority on that date.
-The Accounting Policies adopted by the former authorities were reviewed.
-The Authority's policies have been set out in the Statement of Significant Accounting Policies.
-Entries have been made to bring the opening balance sheet to a common basis using those accounting policies.
-In accordance with the Code, the Authority has determined that the combination of the two authorities should be accounted for by absorption and comparative financial performance for 2015/16 is not shown. - ◆ There remains a high degree of uncertainty about future levels of Government funding for fire and rescue services.
-The combination of the former Dorset and Wiltshire and Swindon Fire Authorities is in response to this, and the desire to protect existing levels of service provision as much as possible.
-At this point in time the Authority does not believe that this uncertainty is sufficient to provide an indication that the assets of the Authority might be significantly impaired as a result of a need to close premises and/or reduce levels of service provision. - ◆ The Authority is working with two other Fire Authorities in a Networked Fire Services Partnership (NFSP) project, which provides a collaborative approach to the provision of fire control services.
+- There remains a high degree of uncertainty about future levels of Government funding for fire and rescue services.
+The combination of the former Dorset and Wiltshire and Swindon Fire Authorities was in response to this, and the desire to protect existing levels of service provision as much as possible.
+At this point in time the Authority does not believe that the funding uncertainty is sufficient to provide an indication that the assets of the Authority might be significantly impaired as a result of a need to close premises and/or reduce levels of service provision. - The Authority is working with two other Fire & Rescue Authorities in a Networked Fire Services Partnership (NFSP) project, which provides a collaborative approach to the provision of fire control services.
 Each service has retained its own control room but significant benefits are expected to be gained from working together.
 The judgement has been made that this is a joint operation in that each partner authority uses its own assets and other resources rather than establishing a separate entity with its own financial structure.
 The effect of this judgement is that there has been no requirement to initiate a regime involving Group Accounts.
 The full financial effects of the NFSP are included within the accounts of each partner authority, with any revenue or expenses incurred in common being shared among them under an agreed process.
-Further details are shown in Note 22.
+Further details are shown in Note 21.

-3 Assumptions made about the future and other sources of estimation uncertainty
+2 Assumptions made about the future and other sources of estimation uncertainty

 The Statement of Accounts contain estimated figures that are based on assumptions made by the Authority about the future or that are otherwise uncertain.
 Estimates are made based on past experience, current trends and other relevant factors.
 As some balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates.
-The items in the Balance Sheet at 31 March 2017 for which there is a significant risk of material adjustment in the forthcoming financial year are set out below.
+The items in the Balance Sheet at 31 March 2018 for which there is a significant risk of material adjustment in the forthcoming financial year are set out below.
 The list does not include items which are carried at fair value based on recently observed market prices, such as land and buildings, for which the Authority relies on independent advice from professional valuers.

-- ◆ The actuary has provided an assessment of the effect of changes in the assumptions used in estimating the pensions assets and liabilities included in the Accounts according to the requirements of IAS 19.
-This is reported in Note 27f. - ◆ The age and remaining lives of buildings and their elements have been advised by the Authority's Valuer and assessed as at the valuation date.
-Asset lives have been provided based on the assumption that building elements will continue to be maintained normally over the period from the date of inspection to the valuation date and that there will be no untoward changes. - ◆ The PFI arrangement has an implied finance lease within the agreement.
-The Authority estimates the implied interest rate within the contract to calculate the interest and principal payments.
-In addition, the future RPI increase within the contract has been estimated as remaining constant throughout the period of the contract.
+- The actuary has provided an assessment of the effect of changes in the assumptions used in estimating the pensions assets and liabilities included in the Accounts according to the requirements of IAS 19.
+This is reported in Note 26f. - The age and remaining lives of buildings and their elements have been advised by the Authority's Valuer and assessed as at the valuation date.
+Asset lives have been provided based on the assumption that building elements will continue to be maintained normally over the period from the date of inspection to the valuation date and that there will be no untoward changes. - The PFI arrangement has an implied finance lease within the agreement.
+The Authority estimates the implied interest rate within the contract to be 5.4% and uses this to calculate the interest and principal payments.
+In addition, the future retail prices index (RPI) increase within the contract has been assumed to remain at a constant 2.5% throughout the period of the contract.

-4 Material items of income and expense
+3 Material items of income and expense